farookphuket/desktop-i3/README.md

 <br />

+# Warning !
+> this config has test on Manjaro-kde,Manjaro-xfce only so if you use
+> Manjaro-gnome this may not work for you

 #   MANJARO KDE

 >   if you're using Manjaro-KDE like I do just do this step after you have